China’s Yellow Mountain (Huangshan): Is the Sunrise Worth the 60,000 Steps?

 My legs are sore. 我腿疼。 Wǒ tuǐ téng.

-Final Thoughts from Zihan
+Final Thoughts from the Curator

 🛡️ Survivor's Packing List